"Use good gloves for a long time" Japan-made brand | HIMARAK

 My idea of branding is how close you can get to the feelings of your users.
 I believe that by realizing each of your users' wishes, such as 'it would be better if it was like this,' you can increase your brand's power.
 By steadily building up this experience, you can get closer to becoming a true brand

-and also attracted some fortunate encounters.
+And they have also attracted fortunate encounters.

 Kunihara's partner, Suzuki